devel0x/electronero/README.md

 * `token_history_addr <address>` – list transfers involving an address.
 * `all_tokens` – list every known token.
 * `my_tokens` – list tokens created by the current wallet.
+* `daemon_info` – report current incoming, outgoing and RPC connection counts.

+The new `daemon_info` command helps operators quickly verify network connectivity by querying the connected node for its peer statistics.

 Token state is stored in the `~/.bitelectronero/tokens.bin` file and kept in sync across nodes.
 Earlier versions also exchanged a token blob in the handshake, but that field has been removed to avoid large payloads.
 Nodes now learn about tokens from transactions or by running `rescan_token_operations`.
 Each operation remains private thanks to ring signatures and normal transaction handling.